Product release versus product launch: tips to improve your product release strategy

-product release versus product launch: an overview
+Product release versus product launch: understanding the difference

-product release checklist: roles & tasks
+Product release checklist: roles & tasks

 Here are some of the activities that fall under a typical product release: